 “I wish you would fall from your horse and arrive with six inches deep in mud, Mr. Darcy!”
 Elizabeth exclaimed and giggled at the picture she conjectured up of this Mr. Darcy.
 He would be round with a big belly, so short that he did not need to lower his head to walk inside a cottage and with so little hair that he found no use of a comb.
 He would be sitting in a pool of mud with grass all over his bright orange and silly waistcoat, somewhere in Hertfordshire.

 Standing twenty yards from her was a tall gentleman in the finest dark green travelling clothes.
 He had thick curly dark hair and a stately manner.
-He held the rein of a magnificent horse.
+He held the reins of a magnificent horse.
 The only imperfection of this Greek god was his build.
 He was too thin, like he had not eaten for sometimes.
 His broad shoulders looked angular and his eyes hollowed with tiredness.

 “I beg your pardon, sir.
 But we have not been introduced.”
 Elizabeth replied and turned, wanting to get away from this strange man who claimed to be that hateful Mr. Darcy.